All-on-4® Implant Procedure: What to Expect

 All-on-4® is an advanced option for addressing major tooth loss by using dental implants.
 Dental implants are artificial tooth roots that are surgically placed into the jawbone and gum tissue.
 When in place, these dental implants offer a level of stability comparable to natural tooth roots.

-With All-on-4® treatment, a full denture can be supported using just four dental implants strategically placed along the dental arch.
+With All-on-4® treatment, a full permanent fixed prosthesis can be supported using just four dental implants strategically placed along the dental arch.
 Patients can bite, chew, and smile as they normally would.
+Often (97% of the time) a fixed temporary is placed on the teeth the day of surgery.
+Teeth are removed, implants are placed, and a fixed temporary is attached all while you sleep under IV Sedation.

 The Initial Consultation

-When a patient is a good candidate for All-on-4®, it's important to take impressions of the upper and lower dental arches.
+When a patient accepts that All on Four treatment, we start by takeing impressions of the upper and lower dental arches.
 These impressions will allow the dental lab to craft a custom denture to the patient and the patient's needs.
 The denture will be crafted for proper fit along the dental arch, and to ensure optimal and functional points of contact with the teeth of the opposite dental arch.
+We might need a second apointment for a wax rim, and then we provide every patient a "Viewing" appointment so you can either try in or view your tooth set up prior to surgery.
+This way patients will be involved in the process and get a chance to see what their temporary teeth will look like.
+Your final zirconia fixed teeth will be made after 6 months from surgery.

 Oral Surgery: Placing the Dental Implants

 The actual oral surgery to place the dental implants is a major part of the All-on-4® procedure.
-Using dental x-rays and noting the impressions taken, an oral surgeon will place the four dental implants strategically along the dental arch.
+Using dental x-rays and noting the impressions taken, Dr. Damon will place four or more dental implants strategically along the dental arch.
 This will typically involve two dental implants at the front of the dental arch and two dental implants along the dental arch where the molars and premolars are located positioned at 45 degree angles for proper support.
-Anesthetic and sedation will be used to reduce pain, discomfort, and anxiety.
+Anesthetic and IV Sedation are used to keep you comfortable and allow you to sleep through the procedure.

 Recovering from Oral Surgery: Osseointegration

-During this recovery phase, a process known as osseointegration must take place.
+During this phase, a process known as osseointegration must take place.
 Osseointegration is the process by which the dental implants fuse with the jawbone, improving overall stability and allowing the implants to function like natural tooth roots.
-It can take a few months for this to occur, so multiple follow-up visits are often planned as needed to monitor recovery.

-Full Healing and Placing the Finished Custom Denture
+Full Healing and Placing the Finished Custom Teeth

 Learn More About All-on-4®